DerGuteWolf/abap-platform-reuse-services/README.md

 ## Requirements

+- Adobe Forms Service

 ## Download and Installation

+Create a package, e.g. **'ZREUSE_SERVICES_002'** and link this package with the URL of this repository.

 ## Known Issues
 <!-- You may simply state "No known issues. -->

+No known issues.

 ## How to obtain support
-[Create an issue](https://github.com/SAP-samples/<repository-name>/issues) in this repository if you find a bug or have questions about the content.
+[Create an issue](https://github.com/SAP-samples/abap-platform-reuse-services/issues) in this repository if you find a bug or have questions about the content.

 For additional support, [ask a question in SAP Community](https://answers.sap.com/questions/ask.html).